-Honest Game has previously reviewed the benefits for student-athletes beginning their college playing careers at the JUCO level in “What to Know About Going JUCO” – now let’s start paving the way for your transition from JUCO to a four-year school as a 2 – 4 Transfer student-athlete.
+Honest Game has previously reviewed the benefits for student-athletes beginning their college playing careers at the JUCO level, now let’s start paving the way for your transition from JUCO to a four-year school as a 2 – 4 Transfer student-athlete.

 If you answered NO to ALL of the questions above, you can enroll at a two or four-year school under the regular NCAA Initial Eligibility and Amateurism rules.
-Read about the NCAA requirements you will need to meet in order to be academically eligible to compete in the blog, “Academic Eligibility 101”.
+Learn more about the NCAA rules and requirements you will need to meet in order to be academically eligible to compete.

 If you answered YES to ANY of the questions above, you are considered a transfer student, which means you’ve triggered transfer status.
 Once you’ve been deemed a transfer, you will need to follow a specific set of rules to compete at an NCAA school.
 The next step is to confirm what kind of NCAA account (Profile Page or Certification Account), you may have created in the past.

-All students will need a Certification Account with the NCAA to attend a Division I (DI) or Division II (DII) four-year school.
+All students looking to complete at an NCAA Division I (DI) or Division II (DII) four-year school will need to register for an NCAA Academic and Amateurism Certification Account.
 If you don’t have an NCAA account, now is the time to create one.

-If you have already created a free NCAA Profile Page, you will need to transfer your page to a Certification Account.
+If you have already created a free NCAA Profile Page, you will need to transfer your page to an Academic and Amateurism Certification Account.
 Once you have a paid or fee-waived Certification Account, you must be added by the four-year school’s Compliance Department to their Institutional Request List (IRL).